dhruvkelawala/web3-starknet-react/docs/README.md

 }
 ```

-The documentation that follows isfor `@web3-starknet-react/core`, the package responsible for managing this context.
+The documentation that follows is for `@web3-starknet-react/core`, the package responsible for managing this context.
 To understand where data itself comes from, head over to the [connectors/folder](connectors/)